 * Trigger Points and tender points cause different types of pain.
 For example, a Trigger Point in the neck muscles can cause headaches, the sensation of your throat closing or eye pain.
 Pressure on a Trigger Point causes increased pain at the site and radiating pain in other apparently unrelated parts of the body.
 Pressure on a tender point causes increased pain only at the tender point itself.

-A Myofascial Release treatment, lasts for one hour and costs £45.
+A Myofascial Release treatment, lasts for 60 minutes and costs £45.